Old Town Vienna Walking Tour:

 About Michael’s Square: Michael’s Square is dominated by the Baroque facade of Hofburg Palace’s Saint Michael Wing.
 This huge building was completed in 1889 in place of the old Royal Theater (Burgtheater).
 The former theater had opened here in 1741 inside an unused Royal banquet hall and was where many famous musical premieres took place.
 These premieres included Mozart’s Marriage of Figaro in 1786 and Beethoven’s 1st Symphony in 1800.
 While the first sections of the Royal Castle (Hofburg) were built near the Square in the mid-1200s, it’s been a critical intersection for nearly 2,000 years.

 At the crossroads of Michael’s Square stood a large guarded Roman Legion outpost (Canabae Legionis) to help protect the South side of the fort, its 6000 soldiers, and the 24,000 area civilians who lived outside of Vindobona’s walls.
-Eventually, the Limes Road broke down from hostile invasions (Huns & Germanic Goths) and most of the Northern Roman Empire collapsed by 433AD.
-Vindobona was largely abandoned until it was re-fortified as Vienna in 881AD, but luckily remains from its Roman roots are still easily found.
+Eventually, the Limes Road broke down from hostile invasions (Huns & Germanic Goths), and most of the Northern Roman Empire collapsed by 433AD.
+Vindobona was largely abandoned until it was re-fortified as Vienna in 881AD, but luckily, remains from its Roman roots are still easily found.

 The Roman Legion outpost was essentially like a small suburb, although it wasn’t given a town charter.
-The civilian settlement spread out many blocks from Michael’s Square and foundations of half-timber homes have been found in the courtyard of the Globe Museum (Herrengasse #9), Porcia Mansion (Herrengasse #9), and the Harrach Mansion (Freyung #3).
-You can see the extent of the civilian settlement centered on Michael’s Square to the South of the square Vindobona fort here.
+The civilian settlement spread out many blocks from Michael’s Square, and foundations of half-timber homes have been found in the courtyard of the Globe Museum (Herrengasse #9), Porcia Mansion (Herrengasse #9), and the Harrach Mansion (Freyung #3).
+You can see the extent of the civilian settlement centered on Michael’s Square to the South of the square-shaped Vindobona fort here.

 17. Spanish Winter Riding School:

-About Spanish Winter Riding School: The Spanish Riding School has been operating in Vienna since 1565 when it was a wooden stable in nearby Josefsplatz Square making it the oldest riding school in the World.
+About Spanish Winter Riding School: The Spanish Riding School has been operating in Vienna since 1565 when it was a wooden stable in nearby Josefsplatz Square, making it the oldest riding school in the World.
 The beautiful Spanish Winter Riding School building you see today was built into Hofburg Palace in 1735 in place of the former Paradise Garden.

-Tickets for the horse dancing shows can be hard to come by so make sure to book ahead if possible.
-Even if you can’t make a dressage show, consider one of the school’s architectural tours that brings you through every nook and cranny of the building including the rafters.
+Tickets for the horse dancing shows can be hard to come by, so make sure to book ahead if possible.
+Even if you can’t make a dressage show, consider one of the school’s architectural tours that brings you through every nook and cranny of the building, including the rafters.
 In addition to the horse ballet shows, the training space also hosts a series of elegant Viennese Balls throughout the year.

 Ticket Office Hours: Tuesday-Sunday 9am-4pm; on Fridays when there is a performance they are open until 7pm.
 Morning Exercise: Most weeks Tuesday-Friday from 10am-Noon you can watch Morning practice to music for 15€ which is lighter on the jumping.
 Check the schedule here as some months have training every day.
 You book at the box office each morning.
-Main Performances: The full dressage show performances typically happen on Saturday and Sundays at 11am and can sell out far in advance.
+Main Performances: The full dressage show performances typically happen on Saturdays and Sundays at 11am and can sell out far in advance.
 Standing tickets room start out at 25€ and go up to 135€ for the lower level seats.
 You can book online here or at the box office.
 Please note that from late-June through early-August they typically don’t run the full show, but will have practice.
 Guided Tours: Most afternoons they have 2-5 time slots for 50-minute guided tours of the grounds and stable for 18€ (kids half off) with the most time slots on Mondays while the horse training is off.
 You can book at the box office each morning.
 Riding School Website: (Here).

 18. Joseph’s Square (Josefsplatz):

-About Joseph’s Square: Before checking out the beautiful National Library, it is essential to inspect the often overlooked Joseph Square (Josefzplatz).
-Today the main feature of the square is the giant equestrian statue from 1795 of Emperor Joseph II in Roman clothing riding a horse.
+About Joseph’s Square: Before checking out the beautiful National Library, it is essential to inspect the often-overlooked Joseph Square (Josefzplatz).
+Today, the main feature of the square is the giant equestrian statue from 1795 of Emperor Joseph II in Roman clothing riding a horse.

-Next door to Pálffy Mansion is the impressive Pallavicini Mansion (website) which was once the site of the Queens Monastery (1581-1782).
+Next door to Pálffy Mansion is the impressive Pallavicini Mansion (website), which was once the site of the Queen’s Monastery (1581-1782).
 Unlike Palffy, this mansion was largely untouched by WW2 and serves as a time capsule for Viennese life in the late 1840s.

-On the South side of the Joseph’s Square is the former Augustiner Monastery Complex (built in 1327), which still has some of its original inner courtyards and main chapel.
+On the South side of Joseph’s Square is the former Augustiner Monastery Complex (built in 1327), which still has some of its original inner courtyards and main chapel.
 The monks had been operating in Vienna since 1260, and Pope John XXII directly approved the building of this complex.
 The small Loreto Chapel next to the main altar holds the hearts of various Habsburg rulers.
 Earlier in this Vienna walking tour, we saw the royal bodies in the Imperial Crypt and their guts in Saint Stephen’s Cathedral.
-The church probably the most famous as the place of many Habsburg imperial weddings including that of Marie Louise to Napoleon Bonaparte in 1810.
+The church is probably the most famous as the place of many Habsburg imperial weddings, including that of Marie Louise to Napoleon Bonaparte in 1810.

 19. Austrian National Library: